kineticadb/examples/entity_tracking/README.md

 # Try it yourself
 All the steps and instructions are provided within the workbook itself.
 All you need to do is follow the instructions [here](https://github.com/kineticadb/examples#how-to-run-these-examples) to load the workbook into Kinetica and try this out on your own.

-Please follow the [Install Kinetica](https://github.com/kineticadb/examples#install-kinetica), if you don't have an instance of Kinetica available.
+Please follow the [Install Kinetica](https://github.com/kineticadb/examples#install-kinetica) instructions, if you don't have an instance of Kinetica available.

 # Support
 For bugs please submit an [issue on Github](https://github.com/kineticadb/examples/issues).
 Please reference the example that you are having an issue with in the title.